How Does It Feel?

 His eyes shone like cold steel

-The interviewer moved in - he had to know
+The interviewer moved up - he had to know

 How a war hardened veteran would feel